qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectoranalysis.rst

 ..........

 ``Hub point layer`` [vector: any]
-  Input layer
+  Input layer.

 ``Hub ID field`` [tablefield: any]
-  Field of the hub layer with ID to join
+  Field of the hub layer with ID to join.

 ``Hub layer fields to copy``
   Optional